mburolla/siu-java-assignments/java-I-assignments.md

 ```

 ### Ex.
 2 Count Uppers
-Write a Java program that prompts the user to enter a string and counts the number of upper case letters.
+Write a Java program that prompts the user to enter a string and counts the number of uppercase letters.

 Example:

 ```
 Enter a string: This is a Test.
 Number of uppercase letters: 2.

+Process finished with exit code 0
 ```

 ```
 Enter a string: nothing to see here.
 Number of uppercase letters: 0.

+Process finished with exit code 0
 ```
 ### Ex.
 3 Capitalize Words
 Write a Java program that prompts the user to enter a string and capitalizes every other word, starting with the first word.